Public Holidays in Italy 2026 – National & Catholic Holidays

 Overview of Public Holidays in Italy

-Italy’s public holidays are established by national law, and additional local/regional observances may also occur in certain municipalities (e.g., feast days of local patron saints).
-Some holidays like St. Joseph’s Day, Ascension, and Corpus Christi historically had public status but since 1977 are often limited to religious observance or local recognition only.
+Italy’s public holidays are established by national law, and additional local or regional observances may occur in certain municipalities (such as feast days of local patron saints).
+Some holidays like St. Joseph’s Day, Ascension, and Corpus Christi historically had public status but since 1977 are generally limited to religious or local observance.

 List of Public Holidays in Italy (2025)